Daniel Neiditch’s Blog

 This post was originally featured on HuffingtonPost.com There’s no place on Earth quite like New York City.
 Its energy and opportunity attract millions of people who want to be part of the Big Apple, and to those millions, the city gives so much.
 Actors, artists, businessmen, and professionals all benefit from everything New York has to offer.
 The same people who thrive from the city’s many gifts are also the people who make New York a place who give back to others.
 With so many ways to give back, paying it forward is easier than you’d think.
 Tutor with Masa Masa, a Bronx-based organization dedicated [...]

 New York City is famous the world over for its glitz and glamour, featured in all sorts of popular entertainment from movies to television shows.
 Yet not all that glitters is gold.
 Life in paradise is much harder than one may think.
 In fact, many New Yorkers are one paycheck away from homelessness, forced into a monthly catch-22--a cycle causing of perpetual anxiety.

 This post was originally featured on HuffingtonPost.com Paramedics and EMTs have a lot of exposure to people living on the streets.
-Some are hardened by these experiences; I don’t know a single EMT who hasn’t been forever changed.
-As a volunteer EMT myself, I have seen far too many homeless people die from the elements, It’s one of the reasons I slept on the streets of NYC for three nights in winter.
-I wanted to talk to the people living in these conditions, put myself in their shoes, and see what can be done about the situation.
+Some are hardened by these experiences, but I don’t know a single EMT who hasn’t been forever changed.
+As a volunteer EMT myself, I have seen far too many homeless people die from the elements.
+It’s one of the reasons I slept on the streets of NYC for three nights in winter.
+I wanted to talk to the people living in these conditions, put myself in their shoes, and see if I could do any good.
 When I was a child, there was a [...]